What is Gross Income?

 Gross Income represents an individual’s total annual earnings prior to any deductions or taxes paid to the government.

 In the case of a business, gross income, or “gross profit”, is the residual profits after subtracting its cost of goods (COGS).

-How to Calculate Gross Income
+How to Calculate Gross Income (Step-by-Step)

-The term “gross income” describes the total amount of income earned by an individual before taxes or any applicable deductions.
+Gross income is defined as the total amount of income earned by an individual before taxes or any applicable deductions.

 - Employee Wages (i.e. Annual Salary)

 - Rental Income